Bill Gates: These 4 Innovations Would End Coronavirus Quarantines | Digital Trends

 Gates has been outspoken about taking the coronavirus, officially called COVID-19, seriously.
 He recently predicted that if the U.S. can get its act together, states could potentially start to reopen by June.
 But there are still a few key areas we need to focus on for us to return to what was once normal.

-Here are the four things Gates said we need to focus on to “return to business and life as usual.”
+Here are the four things Gates said we need to do to “return to business and life as usual.”

 Gates said in the past that getting the U.S. organized on testing will allow us to overcome the rapid spread of the virus until a vaccine can be made.

-He added that at-home testing would provide more people tests without risking healthcare workers from contracting the virus.
+He added that at-home testing would provide more people tests without putting health care workers at risk of contracting the virus.
 On that front, the Food and Drug Administration recently authorized the first at-home coronavirus test.

 Accurate tracking